Symmetric Equilibria in Stochastic Timing Games: Optimal symmetric equilibrium

-The proof of Proposition \ref{prop:U_min(L,F)} in Appendix \ref{app:U_min(L,F)} is based on the following important facts for any payoff-symmetric equilibrium (which do not depend on the assumption \(M\leq\min(L,F)\), yet): First, the conditional stopping probabilities of the players must be the same on \(\{F\not=L\}\) (Lemma \ref{lem:dGi=dGj}), since a player who stops with a higher conditional probability also becomes leader with a higher conditional probability, whereas the other becomes follower on that event.
-As one consequence, \(G^\vartheta_1\) and \(G^\vartheta_2\) must then even be identical before they put any mass on \(\{F=L\}\) (Lemma \ref{lem:Gi=Gj}).
-As another consequence, on \(\{F\not=L\}\) we can only have simultaneous jumps.
-These are only possible if \(M_\cdot\geq F_\cdot\), or if preemption occurs with \(L_\cdot\geq F_\cdot>M_\cdot\).
-Most importantly, we cannot have any jumps where \(F>\max(L,M)\).
-Finally, the local payoff from any terminal jump is bounded by \(\max(F,M)\) (Lemma \ref{lem:DG>0}).
+The proof of Proposition \ref{prop:U_min(L,F)} in Appendix \ref{app:U_min(L,F)} is based on the following important facts for any payoff-symmetric equilibrium (which do not depend on the assumption $M\leq\min(L,F)$, yet): First, the conditional stopping probabilities of the players must be the same on $\{F\neq L\}$ (Lemma \ref{lem:dGi=dGj}), because a player who stops with a higher conditional probability also becomes leader with a higher conditional probability, whereas the other becomes follower on that event.
+As one consequence, $G_1^\vartheta$ and $G_2^\vartheta$ must then even be identical before they put any mass on $\{F=L\}$ (Lemma \ref{lem:Gi=Gj}).
+Moreover, on $\{F\neq L\}$, there can only be simultaneous jumps, and these are only possible when $M\geq F$ or when preemption occurs with $L\geq F>M$.
+Most importantly, there cannot be any jumps when $F>\max(L,M)$.
+Finally, the local payoff from any terminal jump is bounded by $\max(F,M)$ (Lemma \ref{lem:DG>0}).